Liberal Arts Gateway

 Justice and Equality: Theory and Practice, J. Wade Allen

 Students will be introduced to the principles of morality through a critical examination of various ethical theories.
-In this particular course, we will be looking to apply those theories to issues of justice and equality, with a particular focus on racial justice.
-We will (1) be addressing the philosophical tools to solve ethical problems, while also reviewing the topic of moral skepticism and an analysis of justice from Plato’s Republic, (2) we’ll address a number of traditional and non-traditional ethical theories and think about their impact on issues related to justice, (3) we will address philosophical concepts of justice and how they apply to issues concerning race, and, finally, (4) students will make use of what they have learned to create their own group or individual arguments about particular issues related to racial injustice, which they will present to the rest of the class.
+In this particular course, we will be looking to apply those theories to issues of justice and equality.
+We will (1) be addressing the philosophical tools to solve ethical problems, while also reviewing the topic of moral skepticism and an analysis of justice from Plato’s Republic, (2) we’ll address a number of traditional and non-traditional ethical theories and think about their impact on issues related to justice, (3) we will address philosophical concepts of justice and how they apply to societal issues, and, finally, (4) students will make use of what they have learned to create their own group or individual arguments about particular issues related to justice and equality, which they will present to the rest of the class.

 What is Human Nature?, Aran Gharibpour